 The Západné Tatry (Western Tatras) mountain range in Slovakia has slipped my attention as a destination for hiking and mountaineering tours until quite recently.

-Visitors not only tend to confuse the western part of the High Tatras (where the famous peaks Kriváň and Rysy are located) with this mountain range, but the Western Tatras also get vastly overshadowed by the popularity of its eastern counterpart.
+Casual visitors not only tend to confuse the western part of the High Tatras with this mountain range, but the Western Tatras also get vastly overshadowed by the popularity of its eastern counterpart.

 It took me some time until I figured out convenient access points which were reachable by public transport, for the tourist infrastructure is far less extensive as in the High Tatras, or other mountain ranges in Central Europe for that matter.

-One reason for the lesser popularity of the Západné Tatry may be that is has no peaks which exceed the 2250 meter mark.
+A reason for the lesser popularity of the Západné Tatry might be, that it has no peaks which exceed the 2250 meter mark.
 Bystrá is the highest, boasting a height of 2248 meters AMSL (Above Mean Sea Level; every height stated below is AMSL), followed by a mountain named Jakubiná with 2194 meters.

 Geologically, the Západné Tatry resembles strongly the Belianske Tatry (consisting mainly of limestone rock that is), what leads to a similar and very distinct vegetation.
 It appears greener, pristine and not as destitute of vegetation as the flora in the High Tatras that lies bulkily between those two smaller1 mountain ranges.